Angelo Vincenzo Zani

-Angelo Vincenzo Zani (born 24 March 1950) is an Italian prelate of the Catholic Church, who was named Archivist and Librarian of the Holy Roman Church in September 2022.
+Angelo Vincenzo Zani (born 24 March 1950) is an Italian prelate of the Catholic Church, who served as Archivist and Librarian of the Holy Roman Church from September 2022 to March 2025.
 He was the Secretary of the Congregation for Catholic Education, its second-highest officer, from November 2012 to September 2022 after serving as its third-highest official for ten years.
 He has been an archbishop since 2013.

 Biography

 Zani was born in Pralboino, Brescia, Italy, on 24 March 1950.
 He studied philosophy and theology at the seminary of Brescia, the Pontifical University of Saint Thomas Aquinas, Angelicum and the Pontifical Lateran University where he was awarded a doctorate in theology.
 Zani was ordained to the priesthood on 20 September 1975 by Luigi Morstabilini, Bishop of Brescia.
 He then attended the Pontifical Gregorian University and earned a license in social science.

 He returned to Brescia and served as vice-rector.
 From 1983 to 1995 he taught at the Salesian Philosophical-Theological Institute and "Sociology of Religion" at the Paul VI Theological Institute.

 He assisted in the foundation of the Institute of Religious Studies at the Catholic University of Brescia and taught there from 1990 to 1995.
 From 1981 to 1995 he served as director at the Diocesan Pastoral Office as well as secretary of the board, and filled other pastoral assignments.
 During these years Zani was also director of the Episcopal Conference of Lombardy for the pastoral care of the schools.
 From 1995 to 2002, he was director of the National Bureau of Education of the Italian Episcopal Conference.

 On 7 January 2002, Pope John Paul II named him Under-Secretary of the Congregation for Catholic Education, its third-highest official.

 On 9 November 2012, Pope Benedict XVI appointed him Secretary of the Congregation for Catholic Education, its second-highest officer, and Titular Archbishop of Volturnum.
 And on 15 December, Benedict named him a consultant to the Congregation for the Doctrine of the Faith.
 He received his episcopal consecration from Benedict on 6 January 2013.
 He chose as his motto "Unus Magister Vester" ('You Have One Teacher') from Matthew 23:8.